Mold Removal in Oskaloosa, IA Iowa 52577

 Simple Signs That You Could Have a Mold Problem

-- The smell of mold is quite distinctive.
+1. A sour smell.
 It's a unique smell.
-Even if you don't see anything, you still know that it's there.
+Even if it's impossible to discern anything, you know that it's there.

-- Visible Microbial Growth.
-Dark splotches on the walls, ceiling floors or baseboards.
-Spots on the ceiling may indicate a leaking roof, burst pipe, or condensation in ductwork.
-Dark patches or dark brown or black mold on the walls may indicate a cracked or burst pipe behind the wall.
-This may be an ongoing leak, however the damage is likely to get worse.
+2. Visible Microbial Growth.
+Dark splotches on the ceiling, walls, floors, or baseboards.
+Splotches across the ceiling may suggest a leaky roof or a burst pipe or condensation in the ductwork.
+Dark spots or dark brown or black mold on the walls may be a sign of a cracked or burst pipe in the drywall.
+It may be an incipient leak, but the damage will only get worse.

-- Soft moist areas on the Floors, Walls or Ceiling.
-This could be a sign that microbial growth is occurring.
-Mold may have not been visible right now however it may be behind the drywall or on the supportive studs, under floors, or in the roof of your home.
+3. Soft moist areas on the floors, walls or Ceiling.
+This could be a sign that the microbial growth is occurring.
+Mold may have not been visible at this point but it may be hidden behind the drywall, on the supportive studs, under floors, or in the attic of your home.

-A constant cough, headache, nausea or feeling sick only in home or in certain places.
-These symptoms that persist could indicate that mold is present.
-The 4 groups most susceptible to the effects of mold are:
+4. Unexplained Illness.
+A constant cough, headache and nausea or feeling sick only in home or in certain places.
+These symptoms that persist may be a sign that mold is present.
+The four most vulnerable groups to the effects of mold are:

-- Recent Water Event.
-The spores require water to grow, so the recent water leak or flood, or sewer back-up could have caused the proper water activity required for support mold growth.
+5. A recent water Event.
+The spores need water to grow, so the recent water leak or flood, or sewer back-up could have triggered the proper water activity needed for support mold growth.

 Superior Mold Removal